Last Updated on

 As mentioned at the beginning though the project just isn’t at a level from a feature perspective where it can compete with something like Istio.
 To give just one example of something I’d consider to be fundamentally required from a service mesh: distributed tracing.
 This is still in in the planning stage for Linkerd2.
 There are many other features that other blogs have called ‘table stakes’ that seem to be still in the RFC stage.

-Having said this, if you try Linkerd2 and are happy with the feature set then this seems like a good investment for the future.
+Having said this, if you try Linkerd2 and are happy with the current feature set then this seems like a good investment for the future.
 Many people hate the high complexity of Istio and so I think over time this may become the most compelling option if it remains simple.

 The latest version of Consul now comes with the ‘connect‘ feature which can be enabled on existing clusters.
 Like with most of the Hashicorp tools Consul is a single Go binary that includes both the data and control plane.
 The main unique selling point seems to be that you can enable connect across services on Kubernetes and join them to services on vm’s outside that also run Consul.
 This might be attractive to some organisations.
 However, I don’t really see it as a big advantage based on work I’ve done in the past.
 Usually we leave the legacy alone and let it die, then work on new projects or migrate stuff onto Kubernetes.